nikneym/ws/README.md

 Example
 ===========
 By default, ws uses the `Stream` interface of `net` namespace.
-You can use your choice of stream by providing `Receiver` and `Sender` to it.
+You can use your choice of stream through `ws.Client` interface.
 ```zig
 const std = @import("std");
 const ws = @import("ws");